stateful/docs.runme.dev/docs/installation/docker.md

 # Install Runme with Docker

 You can containerize your Runme notebook using Docker.
-This approach allows you to easily deploy the notebook in various environments, such as cloud computing platforms,[CI/CD pipelines](https://docs.runme.dev/integrations/github-actions-workflow) , or local test environments.
+This method enables easy deployment of notebook across different environments, including cloud computing platforms,[CI/CD pipelines](https://docs.runme.dev/integrations/github-actions-workflow) , and/or local test environments.

 Containerize your Runme notebook for enhanced portability across diverse environments.
 Improve DevOps operations, including backups and data import/export.
 Ensure compliance with standards by maintaining consistent execution in a containerized environment.
 Establish a well-documented DevOps process for transparent collaboration and reproducibility.
 Optimize workflows with Runme in containers for efficient, standardized, and compliant practices.